 If requested to do so, the Arbitration Board can appoint an expert appraiser to provide a professional and technical assessment of defects and shortcomings in building and construction work in progress or delivered.
 The parties may have agreed in advance that the Arbitration Board is to handle the appraisal procedure, primarily using the AB system (a set of standard agreements governing the relationship between the parties to building and construction projects), or the parties may agree to use the Arbitration Board once a dispute arises.
-Use of the Arbitration Board thus requires that the parties agree to do so.
+Use of the Arbitration Board thus requires the agreement of the parties.

-An expert appraisal helps clarify various issues so that the parties can either find a solution to the problems themselves or perhaps decide to institute arbitration proceedings.
-Sometimes a need for expert appraisal arises during the hearing of an arbitration case.
+An expert appraisal procedure may be commenced to secure evidence or to clarify various issues so that the parties can either find a solution to the problems themselves or perhaps decide to subsequently commence arbitral proceedings.
+Sometimes a need for expert appraisal arises during the hearing of an arbitral case.

-In order to find the right match between the expert and the problem to be considered, the board draws upon a long-standing network of competent professionals throughout Denmark, which is continually maintained and developed.
-In addition, the Arbitration Board seeks out new experts in specific professional areas of a relatively rare nature.
+In its selection of expert appraisers the Arbitration Board draws upon a long-standing network of competent professionals throughout Denmark, which is continuously maintained and developed.
+In addition, the Arbitration Board seeks new experts in specific professional areas of a relatively rare nature.

-The Arbitration Board assesses on a case-by-case basis whether an expert is suitable for the job, focusing on the expert’s professional competence and experience and the nature of the subject matter to be appraised.
+The Arbitration Board assesses on a case-by-case basis whether an expert is suitable for the assignment, focusing on the expert’s professional competence and experience and the nature of the subject matter to be appraised.
 Geographical location is also taken into account.
-The parties may agree on naming a specific expert, but the ultimate decision on the appointment of the expert lies with the Arbitration Board.
-The parties to the case are consulted before the appointment, and they are entitled to raise objections based on the expert’s technical qualifications and possible lack of impartiality.
-The board will in each specific case investigate whether an expert appraiser is disqualified.
+In specific cases the Board investigates whether there are any issues of impartiality.
+The parties to the case should state whether a specific profile and/or skill is desirable.
+In principle, the parties are allowed to name a specific expert, but the ultimate appointment of the expert or experts lies with the Arbitration Board.
+The Board also considers any objections to an expert’s qualifications or competence before the expert’s appointment is announced and may retain the expert in question if the objections are not accommodated.

-Once the appraisal has been carried out, the expert prepares a report, a progress report or a supplementary declaration.
-The Arbitration Board accepts that the expert sends such reports or declarations direct to the parties provided a copy is sent to the Secretariat.
-In such a scenario the expert will have made sure that the deposit paid will cover the costs of the case.
-The parties should not expect to receive the report until the amount required has been deposited with the Secretariat.
-The reports or declarations may also be sent to the Secretariat, which will then forward them to the parties.
+Once the appraisal has been carried out, the expert prepares minutes, an expert opinion report, a progress report or a supplementary declaration.
+The Arbitration Board accepts the expert sending such reports or declarations direct to the parties provided a copy is sent to the Secretariat.
+In such a scenario the expert must have made sure that the deposit paid will cover the costs of the case.
+The parties should not expect to receive the expert report until the amount required has been deposited with the Secretariat.
+The reports or declarations may also be sent to the Secretariat, which will then forward them to the relevant parties.

-The request for an expert appraisal may state how quickly the expert’s appraisal should preferably be conducted.
-In connection with, for example, progress reports, liquidation procedures, suspension of payments, etc, the expert assessment will be conducted at very short notice, typically within a day.
-In such special cases the parties may be interested in securing evidence of the situation at the construction site.
-The work may then be resumed quickly, and the parties will avoid any later doubt about the situation at the time in question.
+A request for expert appraisal may state whether the appraisal should preferably be conducted as a matter of urgency.
+In connection with progress reports, bankruptcy, reconstruction, etc, expert appraisal may take place at very short notice, often with only one day’s notice.
+In such special circumstances the parties may be interested in securing evidence of conditions at a building or construction site.
+It will then be possible to resume work very quickly, and the parties will not later be in doubt as to the conditions at the time in question.